If you've improved your credit score, you may be able to renegotiate your loan rate and terms with your lender. Find out how to renegotiate your loan.

 Canadian Credit Score Ranges

-How to Increase Credit Score to 800
+How To Increase Credit Scores To 800 In Canada

 When it comes to getting approved for loans and securing the lowest interest rate possible, a higher credit score is best.
-If you can get your credit score to 800, you’ll likely be able to take advantage of the best rates and should have no problem getting approved for a loan, as long as all of your finances are in order and there are no other red flags that might worry your lender.
+If you can get your credit scores to 800, you’ll likely be able to take advantage of the best rates and should have no problem getting approved for a loan, as long as all of your finances are in order and there are no other red flags that might worry your lender.

 Depending on your particular situation, it may take just a matter of a couple of months to inch your credit score back up.
 Regardless of where you fall on this spectrum, it’s important to take steps right now to improve your credit score so you can enjoy better rates and an easier time getting approved for a loan.

-Rating of 4/5 based on 23 votes.
+Rating of 4/5 based on 25 votes.

 Largest Lender Network In Canada